AugurProject/augur-walkthrough/portfolio.md

 ### Initial Reporters (i.e. reporters other than the designated reporter)

-- [ ] Verify initial reporter can claim correct amount for reporting in fee window (should be additional REP if the reported correctly plus original amount staked)
 - [ ] Verify initial reporter can claim correct amount of REP for reporting in fee window
+- [ ] Verify initial reporter can claim correct amount of ETH from tradding fees for reporting in fee window
 - [ ] Verify initial reporter can reclaim REP on finalized markets where their outcome won
 - [ ] Verify initial reporter can't reclaim REP on finalized markets where their outcome lost